Chicken Tikka Masala Pizza is obviously not your regular pizza. I guess you could call it a fusion dish.

 Chicken Tikka Masala Pizza- Naan Pizza

 - 2 cloves garlic

 - 1 teaspoon dried turmeric

 - ¼ teaspoon red chili flakes

 - 1 156 ml can low sodium tomato paste

 - 1 lb boneless skinless chicken thighs, cut into bite sized pieces

 - 6 naan breads

-- In a blender or food processor, combine garlic, ginger, garam masala, tumeric, paprika, salt, and chilli flakes and tomato paste
+- In a blender or food processor, combine garlic, ginger, garam masala, turmeric, paprika, salt, chilli flakes and tomato paste

 - Process until smooth